Examine Islamic Claims in Depth: hadith, sources, and history

-Best done after Core Polemics
+Best done after Examine Islamic Claims

 Lessons are ordered for the best build-up, but you can open any of them.
 We'll mark the recommended next lesson so you always know where to pick back up.